The importance of blood inventory and diversity in supply

 More from Lab Medicine Rounds

-A Mayo Clinic-curated podcast for physicians, laboratory professionals, students, hosted by Dr. Justin Kreuter, assistant professor of laboratory medicine and pathology at Mayo Clinic, and featuring trending educational topics from subject matter experts.
+A Mayo Clinic-curated podcast for physicians, laboratory professionals, and students, hosted by Dr. Justin Kreuter, assistant professor of laboratory medicine and pathology at Mayo Clinic, and featuring trending educational topics from subject matter experts.